dia-os/react-native-blob-util/README.md

     {
       name : 'avatar',
       filename : 'avatar.png',
-      // Change BASE64 encoded data to a file path with prefix `ReactNativeBlobUtil-file://`.
+      // Change BASE64 encoded data to a file path with prefix `RNFetchBlob-file://`.
-      // Or simply wrap the file path with ReactNativeBlobUtil.wrap().
+      // Or simply wrap the file path with RNFetchBlob.wrap().
-      data: ReactNativeBlobUtil.wrap(PATH_TO_THE_FILE)
+      data: RNFetchBlob.wrap(PATH_TO_THE_FILE)
     },
     {
       name : 'ringtone',